- Table of Contents

-When we hear the word “trauma” we almost always think of a singular event – a car crash, family death – but what the Adverse Childhood Experience study shows is that trauma is also complex, or related to multiple experiences are shared beliefs.
+When we hear the word “trauma” we almost always think of a singular event – a car crash, family death – but what the Adverse Childhood Experience study shows is that trauma is also complex, or related to multiple experiences as shared beliefs.
 Sometimes psychiatrists will refer to this as complex PTSD.
 Many of the common examples of CPTSD are found in the ACE questionnaire like childhood neglect.

 The ACE study has helped us understand more clearly why addiction surfaces in some and not others.

 We know that addiction is a supplementary effect on another underlying symptom.
 These underlying disorders can be chronic stress, severe anxiety disorder, or chronic depression among others.
 But generally, these mental health disorders are often side-effects from previous traumatic experiences.
 To fully treat all of these subsidiary symptoms (or causes) of addiction, we must address trauma first.

 Fortunately, there is hope of recovering from traumatic events.
 Through talk therapy, individuals can slowly start to dissect these experiences and eventually come to terms with them.
 Over time, talk therapy can help individuals not only overcome their traumatic experiences but reverse many of the mental and physical damages caused by trauma.

 Cognitive Behavioral Therapy (CBT) teaches the person to become more aware of their thoughts and beliefs about their trauma and gives them skills to help them react to emotional triggers in a healthier way.